SabotagePerformanceAppraisals/fans-of-less/index.md

       original intent.

 We believe that traditional
-organizations will not gain agility with the superficial changes that are usually sold as "Agile."
+organizations will not gain agility with the superficial _change theater_ that is often sold as "Agile."
 Instead we advocate less process, fewer layers, fewer roles, reduced use of "Agile tools" such as JIRA, less focus on metrics, less traditional managment in disguise, and less hype.
 We find this stuff to be actively